 Like most popular European cities, it can be a challenge to find a budget-friendly place to stay in Amsterdam.

-We found a room in a bright apartment in a trendy part of town for £260 for four nights, compared with £420 for a similar hotel in the same neighbourhood.
+We found a room in an apartment in one part of town for £307 for four nights, compared with £546 for a hotel in the same neighbourhood.

-If travelling in a group you could save hundreds.
-A highly reviewed apartment for up to four people in the city centre came to £1,230 for a week, while a nearby three star hotel was £2,689 for the same period.
+If travelling in a group, you could save hundreds.
+One apartment for four people came to £1,198 for a week, while a nearby three-star hotel was £1,670 for the same period.

-Anne Frank was a teenage girl in Amsterdam in World War II.
-Her diary, documenting her time spent hiding in an annex with her family to avoid capture by the Nazis, was published in 1947 and has since been read by millions of people worldwide.
+Anne Frank's diary, documenting her time spent hiding in an annex with her family to avoid capture by the Nazis, was published in 1947 and has since been read by millions of people worldwide.

-The house where she lived is now a museum and one of Amsterdam's most-visited sights – but turn up without a ticket and you could have to queue for two to three hours.
+The house where she lived is now a museum and one of Amsterdam's most visited sights – so you may need to plan ahead if you want a ticket.

 Prices vary depending on the bike and the rate tends to go down the longer you're renting for.